neorv32 logo

 2. If possible, connected at least bit 0 of the GPIO output port gpio_o to a LED (see "Signal Polarity" note above).

-3. If your are using a UART-based test setup connect the UART communication signals uart0_txd_o and uart0_rxd_i to the host interface (e.g. USB-UART converter).
+3. If your are using a UART-based test setup connect the UART communication signals uart0_txd_o and uart0_rxd_i to the host interface (e.g. a USB-UART converter).

 6. Program the generated bitstream into your FPGA and press the button connected to the reset signal.